orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 0.005101232

 We found that the r-squared for the linear model `m_pop_sex2` is 0.51%, which suggests that 0.51% of the variability of the data can be explained by the linear model and that the model does not fit our data very well at all.
 The fact that the r-squared value went down makes sense because it is harder to differentiate between men and women, in terms of their historical popularity index score.
+But in larger picture, we see that sex as a predictor does not impact the variability to a large extent and there are other variables like domain which are more impactful.

 ### Section 4 - How the Variable `Article_Languages` Affects `Historical_Popularity_Index`